rse-group/vmj-payment-gateway/README.md

 3. Defined the config file's name that represents the product's name
 4. Select required features, right click on the config file -> FeatureIDE -> select `Set As Current Configuration`
 5. Generated modules are available in directory `src`
-6. Compile the generated module: right click on directory `src` -> FeatureIDE -> WinVMJ -> Compile The generated application is placed in directory `src-gen`
+6. Compile the generated module: right click on directory `src` -> FeatureIDE -> WinVMJ -> Compile.
+The generated application is placed in directory `src-gen`

 ### Run Product
 1. Choose Run -> External Tools -> External Tools Configurations.
 Define the configuration's name.